RoboSense-LiDAR/rslidar_sdk/doc/intro/hiding_parameters_intro.md

 - ```angle_path``` -- The path of the angle.csv.
 For latest version of LiDARs, this parameter can be ignored.
 - ```split_frame_mode``` -- The mode to split the LiDAR frames.
 Default value is ```1```.
-  - 1 -- Spliting frames depends on the cut_angle
+  - 1 -- Spliting frames depending on the cut_angle
-  - 2 -- Spliting frames depends on a fixed number of packets
+  - 2 -- Spliting frames depending on a fixed number of packets
-  - 3 -- Spliting frames depends on num_pkts_split
+  - 3 -- Spliting frames depending on num_pkts_split
 - ```cut_angle``` --  The angle(degree) to split frames.
 Only be used when ```split_frame_mode = 1```.
 The default value is ```0```.
 - ```num_pkts_split``` -- The number of packets in one frame.
 Only be used when ```split_frame_mode = 3```.
 - ```wait_for_difop``` -- If set to false, the driver will not wait for difop packet and send out the point cloud immediately.
 The default value is ```true```.
 - ```saved_by_rows``` --  The default point cloud is stored in **column major order**, which means if there is  a point msg.point_cloud_ptr->at(i) , the next point on the same ring should be msg.point_cloud_ptr->at(i+msg.height).
 If this parameter is set to  ```true``` , the point cloud will be stored in **row major order**.
 - ```multi_cast_address``` -- If use multi-cast function, this parameter need to be set correctly.
 For more details, please refer to  [Multi-Cast](../howto/how_to_use_multi_cast_function.md)

 - ```x, y, z, roll, pitch, yaw ``` -- The parameters to do cooridiante transformation.
-If the coordinate transformation function is enabled in driver core,  the output point cloud will be auto transformed based on these parameters.
+If the coordinate transformation function is enabled in driver core,  the output point cloud will be transformed based on these parameters.
 For more details, please refer to [Coordinate Transformation](../howto/how_to_use_coordinate_transformation.md)